Manaskarthik28/Assesment_test/README.md

 2) The remaining questions which are written are in the doc file named Krishna_sai_Assessment_answers.docx

-3) I have also uploaded the 2 sqlite databases just to show proof of my work along with dataset .csv file named student_details.csv
+3) I have also uploaded the 2 sqlite databases just to show proof of my work along with dataset .csv file named student_marks.csv

 4) Thank you for this opportunity